 Climate Smart Agriculture

 Increasing agricultural output, improving adaptive ability, and lowering greenhouse gas emissions while raising carbon sinks are the three main goals of Climate Smart Agriculture (CSA), which focuses on adaptation and mitigation concerns.
 Improving soil, water, and nutrient management, better irrigation and water storage, access to crop varieties that are climate-resilient, farm diversification, and strengthening institutional support for local adaptation planning and knowledge dissemination are all part of building adaptive capacity.
-In order to control risks, CSA also depends on social safety nets and climate information services.
+To control risks, CSA also depends on social safety nets and climate information services.
 A lot of CSA practices are similar to SI, especially the ones that increase farm earnings and improve long-term development and adaptive ability.
 CSA and SI approach are highly complementary (Campbell et al.,2014).

 Smart Farming